 Beth Duff-Brown is a San Francisco-based journalist currently working for The Associated Press.
 Prior to joining the AP, she wrote at The Beijing Review, The Sarasota Herald-Tribune and Fort Lauderdale Sun Sentinel.
 She has worked for the AP in Miami and New York, and as an overseas correspondent and bureau chief in West Africa, Southeast Asia, India and Canada.
 In 1997, she was named deputy editor for Asia.
 She was nominated for a Pulitzer in Feature Writing in 1997, and in 2003, won a third place SAJA Daniel Pearl Award for Outstanding Reporting on South Asia.
 She received her B.A. in philosophy and communications from Hawaii Pacific University and her M.A. in newspaper reporting and writing from Northwestern University.

-Alison Fitzgerald is an award-winning investigative reporter and author based in Washington, D.C.
+Alison Fitzgerald is an award-winning author and investigative reporter at the Center for Public Integrity in Washington, D.C.
 In a decade at Bloomberg News, Fitzgerald wrote about the convergence of politics, government and economics.
 Her coverage of the 2008 financial crisis and ensuing government bailout won her several awards, including the 2009 George Polk Award, and the “Best of the Best” from the Society of American Business Editors and Writers.
 Her work on the international food price crisis in 2008 won her the Overseas Press Club’s Malcolm Forbes Award.
 And in 2011 she was cited by the National Press Foundation for distinctive reporting on Congress for an investigation into independent groups that exploited campaign finance loopholes to sway midterm congressional elections.
 Fitzgerald and co-author Stanley Reed delved into cost-cutting, risk-taking corporate culture at BP that led to the devastating 2010 Gulf oil spill in In Too Deep: BP and the Drilling Race that Took It Down, published in 2011 by John Wiley & Sons.

 Franklin Foer is the former editor of The New Republic, where he remains an editor at large.
 He is currently a Schwartz Fellow at the New America Foundation, where he is working on his second book, an intellectual history of American liberalism.
 The Daily Beast named him one of America’s “most influential liberal journalists.”
 He has also been a staff writer for Slate.
 His international bestseller, “How Soccer Explains the World: An Unlikely Theory of Globalization,” has been translated into 27 languages.
 He is a graduate of Columbia University.